 NOTE: PARDON the ridiculous example.
 This is totally off the cuff.
 I NEED COFFEE NOW.

-describes chain of events leading to the climax.
-You will be writing around three paragraphs.
+Describes the chain of events leading to the climax.
+You’ll be writing around three paragraphs.
 You might organize the paragraphs according to character’s obstacles–say, if you’ve put your MC through a set of three terrible things.
 Or by season, if your book happens over summer, winter, and fall.
 Or progression of the struggle, like my example.
 Find a way to divide the middle of your book into workable parts to summarize.

-- Paragraph 2 (the start of her problems): Cynthea is greeted with darkness, a tunnel that winds down, down, down to a series of caverns.
+- Paragraph Two (The start of her problems): Cynthea is greeted with darkness, a tunnel that winds down, down, down to a series of caverns.
 She discovers she has found the Bun-derworld, a kingdom whose rabbit inhabitants are elated by Cynthea’s arrival.
 Cynthea is astounded by their graciousness.
 SHE LOVES BUNNIES… BLAH BLAH BLAH….more things that lead to this…

-- Paragraph 3 (problems grow): When Cynthea is crowned Princess of the Bun-derworld, she realizes Snoop, the King, won’t let her return home.
+- Paragraph Three (Problems grow): When Cynthea is crowned Princess of the Bun-derworld, she realizes Snoop, the King, won’t let her return home.
 He swipes the sacred key from her and swallows it.
 Then Cynthea learns he has a bad-bunny agenda ……….BLAH BLAH BLAH BLAH…

-- Paragraph 4 (problems at their height): Cynthea tries X. Y. And Z to find a way home.
+- Paragraph Four (Problems at their height): Cynthea tries X. Y. And Z to find a way home.
 But everything fails.
 It isn’t until D, that she realizes the key is still retrievable.
 It’s in Snoop’s litter bin!

-describes the climax and then the resolution.
+Describes the climax and then the resolution.
 How it ends.
-If possible, show the story comes full circle.
+If possible, show that the story comes full circle.